-ECONOMIC IMPACT ON THE WASHINGTON ECONOMY
+ECONOMIC IMPACT ON THE MARYLAND ECONOMY

-In September 2004, a study released by the Institute for Policy Innovation (IPI) reported that a price control policy implemented at the federal level could result in a loss of \$14.8 billion (in net present value terms) in industrial R&D spending over the first 12 years of price control implementation.
-The authors further estimated that the failure rate of drugs entering clinical trials, due to economic reasons, would increase by approximately 70 percent and the number of new drugs approved each year would fall from an annual average of 31 to just nine.
+In September 2004, a Beacon Hill Institute study released by the Institute for Policy Innovation (IPI) reported that a nationwide price control policy implemented at the federal level could result in a loss of \$14.8 billion (in net present value terms) in industrial R&D spending over the first 12 years of price-control implementation.
+The authors further estimated that the failure rate of drugs entering clinical trials due to economic reasons would increase by approximately 70 percent, so that the annual average number of new drugs approved each year would fall from 31 to just nine.